joey-melo/utils/fix-display/README.md

 To view status:

-`systemctl --user status display-monitor.service`
+`systemctl --user status fix-display.service`

 To stop or restart:

 ```
-systemctl --user stop display-monitor.service
+systemctl --user stop fix-display.service
-systemctl --user restart display-monitor.service
+systemctl --user restart fix-display.service
 ```

 ## How it works
 - The script runs in the background every second.
-- If the current resolution is not the recommended one, it calls your existing fix-display script.
+- If the current resolution is not the recommended one, it will change it to the recommended one.
-- Logs (optional) are stored in ~/.local/share/fix-display.log.
+- Logs are stored in ~/.local/share/fix-display.log.